navicore/k8s-host-cluster-opentofu/vcluster_scratch/README.md

-WARNING this is bad - the docs for vcluster are terrible.  it seems like what I want to do requires installing their PaaS stuff that can manage all cert managers - that makes sense whereas the tutorials are nonsense and suggest magic.
+WARNING this does not work - the docs for vcluster are lacking.
+It seems like what I want to do requires installing their PaaS/platform stuff that can manage all cert managers.
+Will revisit this...

 ```